 - Storage for mops, buckets, brushes, and a vacuum cleaner.

 I am not saying you need to have room for all these things but its worth considering what space you want.
-Once you have decided how much you need to store you could always use an on line tool such as this one: Bunnings Laundry Planner.

 Other things to think about are

 - Installing a floor drain to protect the rest of the house in case of floods.

 - Putting the machines on a plinth to save all the bending over.

 - Making sure a drier can be vented to the outside.